Post-Thanksgiving cross-country winter storm could wreck travel as it brings the most widespread snow of the season

 The storm will also open the door for a new, colder rush of frigid Arctic air to send temperatures plummeting for millions right before the calendar flips to December.

-A potent, quick-hitting winter storm is already causing issues for some travelers ahead of all this.
-Several inches of snow and strong winds have already hit parts of the Midwest and blizzard warnings are in effect for parts of Wisconsin and Michigan as the storm tracks through the Great Lakes Wednesday and heads into Canada overnight.
+A potent, quick-hitting winter storm caused issues for some travelers ahead of all this.
+Several inches of snow and strong winds hit parts of the Midwest, killing one person in Minnesota.

+Officials said the man killed, a 69-year-old, was crushed to death by a snow-covered downed tree Wednesday morning in Alden Township, around 180 miles northeast of Minneapolis, CNN affiliate WCCO reported citing the St. Louis County Sheriff’s Office.

 Considerable lake-effect snow will follow the storm through the rest of the week.
 Lake-effect snow warnings for up to 20 inches of snow and wind gusts to 50 mph are in effect from northeast Ohio to northwest Pennsylvania and southwest New York.